jpthiele/dealii-Wiki/deal.II-in-Spack.md

 spack install dealii cppflags="-march=native -O3"
 ```

 See this [google forum topic](https://groups.google.com/forum/?fromgroups#!topic/dealii/3Yjy8CBIrgU) for discussion on which flags to use.
+You can also use `spack install dealii+optflags` to enable extra optimization flags in release build.

 ### Different versions coexisting:
 One can easily have slightly different versions of deal.II side-by-side, e.g. to compile development version of deal.II with complex-valued PETSc and `gcc` compiler run